paulinho-16/MEIC-TVVS/assignments/assignment1.md

     fis.close();
     fos.close();
 ```
-There was no guarantee that these methods would be called, given that exceptions could ocurr in previous code segments after the streams being opened.
+There was no guarantee that these methods would be called, given that exceptions could occur in previous code segments after the streams were opened.

-The was fixed by placing the streams' `read` and `write` methods inside a try catch statement, and placing the stream closing methods inside the finnally block, which ensures its execution in the presence of errors in the statement.
+This was fixed by placing the streams' `read` and `write` methods inside a `try` `catch` statement, and placing the stream closing methods inside the `finally` block, which ensures its execution in the presence of errors in the statement.

 ```java
 finally {